TeamJM/journeymap-docs/docs/en/tools/topographic.md

 ## **Overview of Topographic Maps in JourneyMap**

 JourneyMap's Topographic Maps let you see the elevation contours of your world.
-You can customize the topographic map properties and colors in (`.minecraft/journeymap/config/5.2/journeymap.topo.config`) according to what looks best to you, or what you want to emphasize.
+You can customize the topographic map properties and colors in (`.minecraft/journeymap/config/6.0/journeymap.topo.config`) according to what looks best to you, or what you want to emphasize.

 Here's how it works:

-**{World height} ÷ {Number of colors} = {Contour interval}**
+**{World height} / {Number of colors} = {Contour interval}**

-So, given a **world height of 256** blocks, a palette of **32 colors** will create 32 elevation contours, each with a **contour interval of 8** blocks high.
+So, given a **world height of 384** blocks, a palette of **32 colors** will create 32 elevation contours, each with a **contour interval of 12** blocks high.

-- 1st color: y 0-7
+- 1st color: the lowest 12 blocks
-- 2nd color: y 8-15
+- 2nd color: the next 12 blocks
 - etc.

+!!! note "Custom Max Topo Height"

+    By default the topographic map uses the world's full build height for the contour math.
+The [Cartography settings](../client/settings/cartography.md) have a **Custom Max Topo Height** option that lets you cap the height used, which is useful for emphasizing contours in a height range you care about.
+Any blocks above the cap are drawn in the top color.

 ## **Customization**

-The topographic maps config file `.minecraft/journeymap/config/5.2/journeymap.topo.config` can be edited with a simple text editor.
+The topographic maps config file `.minecraft/journeymap/config/6.0/journeymap.topo.config` can be edited with a simple text editor.
 You can make changes to it, save it, and see the results immediately in JourneyMap without a need to restart.

 The file has the following properties: